There was a problem loading the comments.

 The Other Cache Tabs

 The rest of the Cache tabs (four or five, depending on whether you have WooCommerce enabled) cover more advanced types of caching.
+We cover these in-depth in the Screen-by-Screen Cache section documentation.

 LiteSpeed Cache for WordPress Other Cache Tabs